RociFi/DS-challenge/README.md

 In the `data` folder, you will find a `csv` file containing anonymized data from real ETH addresses

-- The `fraud_sample.csv` contains row-by-row data and anonmyized features for real ETH addresses.
+- The `anonmyized_lending_df_bz2.pickle` contains row-by-row data and anonmyized features for real ETH addresses in a pandas dataframe.

+**Tip** The dataframe was pickled and compressed using bz2 compression, and pandas 1.3.4.
+To load the file, use pd.read_pickle('anonmyized_lending_df_bz2.pickle', compression='bz2')

 # FastAPI 101